oracc/oracc-rest/README.md

 To launch an instance of Elasticsearch accessible in its default port 9200:

 - OS X: `elasticsearch -d`
-- Ubuntu: `systemctl start elasticsearch`
+- Ubuntu: `sudo systemctl start elasticsearch`

 You can check Elasticsearch was successfully launched by running: